This article has links to products and services we love, which we may make commission from.

 This 2-hour old-fashioned train ride travels along Lake Winnipesaukee, New Hampshire’s largest lake.

-You may also like our guide lakeside rentals in New Hampshire.
+You may also like our guide on lakeside rentals in New Hampshire.

 Which is our favorite of the scenic train rides in New England?
 Tell us in the comments below.